Salamandastron: Plot introduction

 Ferahgo the Assassin, a terrible weasel warlord, and his son Klitch lead their army of Corpsemakers to Salamandastron, to take over from the Badger Lord, Urthstripe the Strong.
 Meanwhile, at Redwall Abbey, two stoats run off with the Sword of Martin the Warrior after accidentally killing Brother Hal with a bow and arrow left out from a carnival the night before, and young Samkim, a mischievous squirrel, and his partner Arula the molemaid set off to claim back the sword.
 As the young squirrel and mole attempt to restore the symbolic weapon, a deadly fever ravages Redwall Abbey.
 The only hope to stop the disease is an otter named Thrugg and his partner, young Dumble the dormouse.
 At the same time, Mara the badgermaid leaves Salamandastron with Pikkle Ffolger, her friend the gluttonous hare, only to be tricked by Feragho's son Klitch and his lackey, Goffa.
 The two join forces with the Guerilla Union of South Stream Shrews of Mossflower (Guosssom) to take the Blackstone from the mysterious badger ghost.

 Plot summary

-The book follows the tale of the Badger Lord Urthstripe the Strong and his battle against Ferahgo the Assassin.
-Mara, Urthstripe's young adopted daughter, and her hare friend, Pikkle, decide to leave the great mountain stronghold, Mara having become tired of the strict ways of Salamandastron.
+The book follows the tale of the Badger Lord Urthstripe the Strong and his battle against Ferahgo the Assassin the least weasel.
+Mara, Urthstripe's young adopted daughter, and her hare friend, Pikkle, befriend Klitch, a young weasel, and Goffa, a ferret.
+They invite the two into Salamandastron but they are made to leave the following morning, after which Mara and Pikkle decide to leave the great mountain stronghold, Mara especially having become tired of the strict ways of Salamandastron.

-Meanwhile, two stoats, Dingeye and Thura, have recently deserted Ferahgo's army.
+Meanwhile, two stoats, named Dingeye and Thura, have recently deserted Ferahgo's army and are unbeknownst to them are being tracked by a group of six vermin from the horde, led by a fox, Dethbrush.
 They manage to find their way to Redwall Abbey and are taken in by the kind beasts that reside there.
-While tensions mount as to their presence, the ruling beasts of the Abbey decide they may stay: the two stoats, while rude, have done no harm.
+While tensions mount as to their presence, the ruling beasts of the Abbey decide they may stay: the two stoats, while uncouth, have done no harm.